 Refugees in Minnesota

-Over the last three decades, more than 95,000 refugees have come to Minnesota.
-Refugees have been resettling in Minnesota in large numbers since the mid-1990s.
-Minnesota has been proud to welcome some of the largest communities of Hmong, Somali and Liberians in the United States.
+Over the last three decades, more than 100,000 refugees have come to Minnesota.
+Refugees have been resettling in here in large numbers since the mid-1990s, and we have been proud to welcome some of the largest communities of Hmong, Somali and Liberians in the United States.

 Who is a refugee?